Last updated on March 25, 2026

 Morophon, the Boundless | Illustration by Victor Adame Minguez

 Sometimes having the best of both worlds can be good or bad.
 But not when you have shapeshifter commanders!
-With so many creature types and many benefits from copying the creature that you or your opponents already have, you never know what shenanigans you can embark upon when you’re playing with a shapeshifter commander as the leader of your army!
+With so many creature types and many benefits from copying the creature that you or your opponents already have, you never know what shenanigans you can embark upon when you play with a shapeshifter commander as the leader of your whale army!

-Before we get into the ranking of the 10 shapeshifter commanders, let’s touch on the similarities between the changeling evergreen mechanic and the shapeshifter creature type.
+Before we get into the ranking of all the shapeshifter commanders, let’s touch on the similarities between the changeling mechanic and the shapeshifter creature type.

 And yes, they’re essentially a bunch of Ditto for all the Pokémon fans out there!